Skip to Main Content

 How can I get started?

-To identify SCRC collection material that you'd like to work with, follow the tabs at the left to learn the best ways to browse or search through the collections.
-You can always Ask the SCRC Reference Librarian if you have specific questions about the collections or visit the Syracuse University Libraries' Getting Started with Research website for other useful research tips.
+To identify SCRC collection materials that you'd like to work with, follow the tabs to the left to learn the best ways to browse or search through the collections.

 Special Collections Research Center's Reading Room